-Mercantilism is the oldest theory of international trade.
+Mercantilism theory of international trade is the oldest theory of trade.
 This theory states that “the holdings of a country’s treasure primarily in the form of gold constituted its wealth”.
 The main period of the concept of Mercantilism is from 1500 to 1800.

-Countries treasure / wealth is based on collection of gold
+- Countries treasure or wealth is based on collection of gold

 “countries should export more than they import and receive the value of trade surplus in the form of gold from those countries which experience trade deficits.”